 Pursuant to the requirement of sub-sections 3 (c) and 5 of Section 134 of the Act it is hereby confirmed that

-(a) in the preparation of the annual accounts for the financial year ended 31st March 2017, the applicable Accounting Standards had been followed along with proper explanation relating to material departures;
+(a) in the preparation of the annual accounts for the financial year ended 31st March 2019, the applicable Accounting Standards had been followed along with proper explanation relating to material departures;

 (b) the Directors had selected such accounting policies and applied them consistently and made judgments and estimates that were reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit of the Company for the year under review.

-(c) the Directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities
+(c) the Directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities.

-(d) the Directors had prepared the accounts for the financial year ended 31st March 2017 on a "going concern" basis.
+(d) the Directors had prepared the accounts for the financial year ended 31st March 2019 on a "going concern" basis.

-(f) the directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.
+(f) the Directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

 Details of unclaimed Share Certificates

-Adequacy of Internal Financial Controls Your company has in place adequate internal financial control systems combined with delegation of powers and periodical review of the process.
-The control system is also supported by internal audits and management reviews with documented policies and procedures.
+Your Company has in place adequate internal financial control systems combined with delegation of powers and periodical review of the process.
+The control system is also supported by Internal Audit and management review with documented policies and procedures.
 The system was also reviewed by an external agency, and no major weaknesses were reported.
-To ensure effective operation of the system, periodical reviews are made by the Internal Auditors and their findings discussed by the Audit Committee and with the Auditors.
-The Auditors of the Company have also furnished certificates in this regard, which are attached to their Reports.
+To ensure effective operation of the system, periodical reviews are made by the Internal Auditors and their findings discussed by the Audit Committee and with the Statutory Auditors.
+The Statutory Auditors of the Company have also furnished certificates in this regard, which are attached to their Reports.

 Secretarial Audit Report

-Disclosures under Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014
+Disclosures under Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules,

 c.
 The percentage increase in the median remuneration of the employees (other than workmen who are covered under wage settlement for which a litigation is pending before the Madras High Court) was 6%